emu-wg/charter/emu-charter.md

 Out-of-band (OOB) refers to a separate communication channel independent of the primary in-band channel over which the actual network communication takes place.
 OOB channels are now used for authentication in a variety of protocols and devices (draft-ietf-oauth-device-flow-13, WhatsApp Web, etc.).
 Many users are accustomed to tapping NFC or scanning QR codes.
 However, EAP currently does not have any standard methods that support authentication based on OOB channels.
 The group will therefore work on an EAP method where authentication is based on an out-of-band channel between the peer and the server.

 EAP authentication is based on credentials available on the peer and the server.
 However, some EAP methods use credentials that are time or domain limited (such as EAP-POTP), and there may be a need for creating long term credentials for re-authenticating the peer in a more general context.
 The group will investigate minimal mechanisms with which limited-use EAP authentication credentials can be used for creating general-use long-term credentials.

+EDHOC (Ephemeral Diffie-Hellman Over COSE) is a very compact and lightweight authenticated Diffie-Hellman key exchange with ephemeral keys that is suitable in constrained environments in which many of the existing EAP methods are not a good fit.
+EDHOC offers the useful properties of mutual authentication, forward secrecy, and identity protection.
+The group will accordingly produce a specification for an EAP method incorporating the EDHOC mechanism (draft-ietf-lake-edhoc).

+While TLS-based EAP mechanisms provide strong channel protections, if the client does not authenticate and validate the server's credentials properly (possibly owing to a lack of provisioned information necessary to undertake that validation), an EAP mechanism running over TLS that relies on passwords is vulnerable to client credential theft, much the same as password authentication over plain TLS is.
+The FIDO Alliance and the W3C have developed a passwordless authentication scheme known as FIDO2, which combines elements of the W3C's WebAuthn and FIDO's CTAP standards.
+The group will devise an EAP method suitable for use with the CTAP2 version of FIDO2.

 In summary, the working group shall produce the following documents: